Udumalai K. Radhakrishnan

 Udumalai K. Radhakrishnan is an Indian politician and a member of the 15th Tamil Nadu Legislative Assembly.
 He was elected from the Udumalpet constituency as a candidate of the AIADMK party.
 He served as the Chairman of Tamil Nadu Arasu Cable TV Corporation Limited from 2011 to 2016.
 Again he was appointed the Chairman of Tamil Nadu Arasu Cable TV Corporation Limited in July 2019.

 Jayalalithaa appointed Radhakrishnan as Minister for Housing and Urban Development in May 2016.
 This was his first cabinet post.

 In April 2017, Radhakrishnan was one of three AIADMK ministers against whom police filed a First Information Report after allegations of obstructing officials who were conducting raids related to income tax.
 He and R. Kamaraj were alleged to have done so at the house of the Minister for Health, C. Vijayabhaskar.

+Following the 2026 Tamil Nadu Legislative Assembly election, Radhakrishnan has joined TVK in June 2026.

 Personal life

 Radhakrishnan was born on 16 December 1965 at Pollachi, Coimbatore district, Madras State (present-day Tamil Nadu).
 After completing school, he completed B.Com from Nallamuthu Gounder Mahalingam College.
 He is married to Krishna Brindha Radhakrishnan and has one daughter and one son.
 He is a cable TV operator and agriculturist by occupation.